-- The agency's public profile.
-Agencies who administer controversial or widely popular programs may face greater public scrutiny over their activities and, in turn, find greater cause for recusal based on public perception than less visible agencies. - The adjudicator is part of a multi-member body.
-Recusal of a single adjudicator presents problems if replacements are not readily available, but recusal of one of several members of an adjudicative body raises concerns about the resulting makeup of the body.
-Recusal could lead to tie votes or different outcomes based on the composition of the remaining members, such that public perception of the adjudication could suffer as much or more because of a decision to recuse as it would if the member who created the appearance of partiality participated in the decision.
-Agencies should be aware of that potential consequence when setting recusal standards designed to protect their appearance of impartiality. - The adjudication is an appellate proceeding or an initial determination.
+- The adjudicator is part of a multi-member body.
+Recusal of a single adjudicator presents problems if replacements are not readily available, but recusal of one of several members of an adjudicative body raises concerns about the resulting makeup of that body.
+Concerns about quorum, the administrative complications of tied votes, and preserving the deliberative nature of multi-member bodies may thus counsel in favor of more flexible recusal standards.
+Agencies should be aware of that potential consequence when setting appearance-based recusal standards. - The adjudication is an appellate proceeding or an initial determination.
 Appellate proceedings may raise different public perception concerns for several reasons.
-First, they are likely to be of greater public interest as the proceeding rises through the agency decision making hierarchy.
+First, they are likely to be of greater public interest as the proceeding rises through the agency decision-making hierarchy.
 Second, and by contrast, an appellate tribunal may be limited in terms of its standard of review or the factual record presented to it, such that public expectations are different than they would be of an initial decision maker.
-Finally, where the appellate reviewer is also the agency head, appearances may be of greater concern due to the heightened scrutiny and responsibility of agency leaders.
+Finally, where the appellate reviewer is also the agency head, appearances may be of greater concern due to the heightened scrutiny and responsibility of agency leaders, yet the consequences of recusal may also be heightened because of the agency head's significant policy making role and the difficulty in (or impossibility of) replacing them.